Hands-on Gear Review

 Best Uses: big wall, ice, alpine, moderate free climbing

 The CAMP Armour stood out for its comfort.
 Most people who tried it on were surprised by how nice it felt on the dome.
 Truth be told, and since our review helmet was green, we felt a bit like a Teenage Mutant Ninja Turtle while donning it.
-Turtle look aside, this became a top pick for many testers for helmets in the $60 range.
+Turtle look aside, this became a favorite for many testers for helmets in the $60 range.
 Despite being heavier than most other helmets tested (by a fraction of an ounce), the Armour still felt like one of the lighter helmets because it is so comfortable.

 It stays in place (doesn't ride up on your forehead and slide back onto your neck), takes a beating well, and has a slim, breathable profile.
 Not all helmets stay put on your head, but the Armour does.
 This helmet gets tough competition from the following $60-65 helmets that are also great: Petzl Elios, Black Diamond Half Dome and Mammut Skywalker 2.
 We have a hard time saying which is best so try them all and see what fits you best.
 You might be surprised, as we were, at just how comfy this helmet is.
 If you don't mind a more expensive and fragile helmet, it's hard to beat the Petzl Meteor III.